SplineSketch: Even More Accurate Quantiles with Error Guarantees: Introduction

-Here, we introduce a new quantile sketch, called SplineSketch, that not only gets the best of both worlds -- theoretical guarantees and very high accuracy in practice -- but also significantly outperforms the state of the art, including $t$-digest~\cite{dunning19-t-digest}.
-Our sketch processes any numerical input in a streaming fashion and is fully mergeable, enabling efficient parallel or distributed processing of large datasets.
-Before explaining our contribution in more detail, we define our setting, including the considered error guarantees.
+Here, we introduce a new quantile sketch, called SplineSketch, that not only gets the best of both worlds -- theoretical guarantees and very high accuracy in practice -- but also significantly outperforms the state of the art, including $t$-digest~\cite{dunning19-t-digest}; see Figure~\ref{figTop:error} and Section~\ref{sec:experiments}.
+Our sketch processes any numerical input in a streaming fashion and comes with a merge operation, enabling efficient parallel or distributed processing of large datasets.
+Before explaining our contribution in more detail, we describe our setting, including the considered error guarantees.